-This domain was the responsibility of the knight-inchief Willaume Peverel, who alone would have been endowed with a hundred properties by King William the Conqueror, which even made some think that he could be a bastard son of this King.
-If there were no barons in the name of Beruby, the importance of the bearers of this surname, his attachment to many properties, as well as the importance of the responsibilities assumed within the Church, all this suggests that some Berrubys / Berrubys may have been squires, like Paîen, Willaume Peverel's younger brother, or even a knight.
+This domain was the responsibility of the knight-in-chief Willaume Peverel, who alone would have been endowed with a hundred properties by King William the Conqueror, which even made some think that he could be a bastard son of this King.
+If there were no barons in the name of Beruby, the importance of the bearers of this surname, his attachment to many properties, as well as the importance of the responsibilities assumed within the Church, all this suggests that some Berubys / Berrubys may have been squires.
+Concerning William of Peverel, it is possible that his multiple properties may come from Quen Mathilda de Flandre, Wililam the Conqueror spouse, who had many in England26.